juju/docs/src/en/reference-release-notes.md

 an environment to ssh into Juju machines/nodes.
 The authorised-keys command accepts 4 subcommands:

 - add - add ssh keys for a Juju user
 - delete - delete ssh keys for a Juju user
 - list - list ssh keys for a Juju user
 - import - import Launchpad or Github ssh keys

 `import` can be used in clouds with open networks to pull ssh keys from Launchpad or Github.
 For example:

     juju authorised-keys import lp:wallyworld

 `add` can be used to import the provided key, which is necessary for clouds that do not have internet access.

 Use the key fingerprint or comment to specify which key to delete.
 You can find the fingerprint for a key using `ssh-keygen`.

 Juju cannot not manage existing keys on manually provisioned machines.
 Juju will prepend "Juju:" to the comments of all keys that it adds to a machine.
 These are the only keys it can "list" or "delete".

 Note that keys are global and grant access to all machines.
 When a key is added, it is propagated to all machines in the environment.
 When a key is deleted, it is removed from all machines.
-You can learn more details by running "juju authorised-keys --help".
+You can learn more details by running `juju authorised-keys --help`.

 ### Backup and restore state-server (bootstrap node)

 Juju provides backup and restore commands to recover the juju state-server in case or failure.
 The juju backup command creates a tarball of the state-server’s configuration, keys, and environment data.

     juju switch my-env
     juju backup